MosenzonTal/Instagram-Bot/README.md

 ## Package installation for Windows users

 To install all needed requirements run the following command in the project directory: <br>

 `python -m pip install -r .\requirements.txt`

+## Edit Script
+Open bot.py with any TextEditor.

+Change all needed values such as username and password.

 ## Usage
-🔹in the command Line run:
+🔹after editing the script, in the command Line run:

 `$ python bot.py
 `